The Great Wall of China at Jinshanling, mist rising from the valleys

 Lamb hotpot(shuan yangrou, the copper-pot version)

 We schedule lamb hotpot when the season suits it, often as a warm close to a Great Wall day or a winter evening in the city.
-The table is booked in advance, with copper pots and hand-sliced lamb requested rather than a generic hotpot setup.
+The table is booked at a traditional copper-pot house, so the lamb and broth come the old way rather than a generic hotpot setup.

 A bowl of Beijing zhajiangmian, wheat noodles topped with fermented soybean paste, cucumber and bean sprouts